MRtrix3/mrtrix3/docs/reference/scripts/dwipreproc.rst

 - **-json_import JSON_file** Import image header information from an associated JSON file (may be necessary to determine phase encoding information)

+- **-topup_options TopupOptions** Manually provide additional command-line options to the topup command

-- **-eddy_options Options** Manually provide additional command-line options to the eddy command
+- **-eddy_options EddyOptions** Manually provide additional command-line options to the eddy command

 - **-cuda** Use the CUDA version of eddy (if available)